Shubham-Aggarwal-1306/CompetetiveProgramming/readme.md

 ## 📖 Introduction

 Hey Folks!!!
-Shubham Here, While Some may find this repo nooteworthy and some may not I am just starting this one to keep track of my own progress so that I will not be able to forget what I have learned and what I have not.
+Shubham Here, While Some may find this repo noteworthy and some may not I am just starting this one to keep track of my own progress so that I will not be able to forget what I have learned and what I have not.
 I will be updating this repo on a daily basis and will be adding all the resources and problems that I have solved during my journey towards learning Competitive Programming and Interview Preperation

 <!-- Resources -->